fstaudt/gradle-hugo-plugin/README.md

 ### hugoBuild

-Build Hugo static site for publication.\
+Build Hugo static site for publication.
-Sources of Hugo site must be stored in `src/main/hugo`.

 Task configuration can be overridden according to your needs (default values provided below).